Facing to Latency of Hyperledger Fabric for Blockchain-enabled IoT: Modeling and Analysis: HLF-enabled IoT

 \subsubsection{Validation Phase}

 The validation phase is the last phase in which the new block is validated by each peer individually.
-In this phase, a peer, which has successfully received the block, mainly conducts two sequential verifications: (1) validation system chaincode (VSCC) verification and (2) multi-version concurrency control (MVCC) verification.
-The VSCC verification is to make sure that a transaction has been endorsed by proper endorsing peers against the endorsement policy.
-If the transaction has sufficient endorsements, it is marked as valid \cite{AndBarBorCac:18}.
-Otherwise, it is prohibited from updating the ledger and marked as invalid.
+In this phase, a receiving peer mainly conducts sequential verification processes on each transaction in the block, in the order described in \cite{EAnd:18}.
+If any of the verification processes is violated at a transaction, it is marked as invalid and prohibited from updating the ledger.

-On the other hand, the MVCC verification is to investigate if the key versions captured during the endorsing phase still remain the same as those in the current ledger locally owned by the peer \cite{AndBarBorCac:18}.
-If they are the same as each other, the transaction is allowed to update the ledger with the data, and the key version is changed.
-In contrast, the transaction is considered as invalid if any of the previously conveyed transactions have already updated the identical data (i.e., the one with the same key-value) ahead of it.
-The key-version of data changes each time the data is successfully updated \cite{LeeKimLeeHsuQue:21}.